Improved Approximation Algorithms for Matroid and Knapsack Median Problems and Applications: Knapsack median: algorithm details and analysis

-The facilities $i_1(j)$ and $i_2(j)$ naturally yield a half-integral solution, where these facilities are open to an extent of $\frac{1}{2}$ and $j$ is assigned to them to an extent of $\frac{1}{2}$; as before, if $i_1(j)=i_2(j)$, then this means that $i_1(j)$ is open to an extent of 1 and $j$ is assigned completely to $i$.
+To gain some intuition, observe that the facilities $i_1(j)$ and $i_2(j)$ naturally yield a half-integral solution, where these facilities are open to an extent of $\frac{1}{2}$ and $j$ is assigned to them to an extent of $\frac{1}{2}$; as before, if $i_1(j)=i_2(j)$, then this means that $i_1(j)$ is open to an extent of 1 and $j$ is assigned completely to $i_1(j)$.
 The choice of the primary and secondary facilities ensures that this solution is feasible.
+(We do not however modify $\hy$ as indicated above.)

 \item {\bf Clustering and rounding to an integral solution.} This step is quite straightforward.
 We define $C'_j$ for $j\in D$, and cluster clients in $D$ exactly as in step A2 in Section~\ref{improved}, and we open the facility with smallest weight within each cluster.
 Finally, we assign each client to the nearest open facility.
 Let $(\tx,\ty)$ denote the resulting solution.
 Recall that $D'$ is the set of cluster centers, and for $k\in D$, $\ctr(k)$ denotes the client in $D$ due to which $k$ was removed in the clustering process (so $\ctr(j)=j$ for $j\in D'$). \end{list}